 Dr Vlad Morariu is a researcher, lecturer, and curator who joined Middlesex University as a fractional member of staff in September 2016 and became a full-time member of staff in May 2017.
-Prior to this, Vlad was an Associate Lecturer in Cultural and Historial Studies at Loughborough University (2014-2017).
+Prior to this, Vlad was an Visiting Lecturer in Cultural and Historial Studies at Loughborough University (2014-2017).
 He was awarded his PhD in Contemporary Art History and Theory at Loughborough University in 2014, with a thesis exploring the philosophical background of art practices of institutional critique.
 Prior to this he studied systematic philosophy at Alexandru Ioan Cuza University and Humboldt University Berlin.
 Vlad’s work investigates interferences between visual cultures, philosophical discourses (the analytic philosophy of language, the institutional theory of art, post-structuralism, and critical theory), institutional analyses, exhibition histories and art and design practices.

 Vlad has published a range of book chapters, journal papers and art magazine articles.
 In 2016 he was AHRC Cultural Engagement Fellow, with a project that revisited Scottish psychiatrist R.D.
 Laing’s reading of phenomenology, and its importance within the practices of the therapeutic communities at Kingsley Hall and Archway.
 He was an International Fellow for Art and Theory at Künstlerhaus Büchsenhausen Innsbruck (2013-2014) and Erste Stiftung/tranzit.org Writer in Residence at Museums Quartier in Vienna (2012).
 Between 2004 and 2008 he was part of the organizing team of the Periferic Biennial for Contemporary Art.

 History and Theory of Art and Design; Aesthetics; Critical Theory; 20th Century Philosophy; Subcultures and the Sonic Underground; Social Etiology of Mental Health